91麻豆天美直播

 Dr. Jones: Looking for business.

-Terri: We also hand out a travel book that we've created at the University.
+Dr. Jones: Yes, I read that one.
+Terri: Yeah.
+So we do talk to them about that.
+We do hand out a travel book that we've created at the university.
 And the very last page, it has essentially 10 recommendations on how to be a gracious visitor to that country.
 And that does include trying to reduce your environmental impact there.

 So for people who are going to go on backpacking or trekking, sometimes they'll think that they can just buy all the water they need and then just toss the plastic bottle somewhere.
 But a lot of countries with poor resources don't have the ability to discard that plastic.
 And when you go on treks, whether it's Machu Picchu, you will see a lot of garbage that trekkers have left behind.